 Using Tableau, we created the following interactive information.
 A view over time of where the publication powerhouses for the Zika Virus sit and the emergence of Microcephaly as the predominantly mentioned phenotype (look at publications prior to 2015, it wasn’t always the case).

 Remember, this analysis stemmed from unstructured text extracted in a single XML file from a PubMed search.
-SciBite technologies provide you with the ability to transform individual documents into semantically enriched scientific data which can be built into powerful visualisations supporting a wide range of use cases from disease exploration to identification of emerging centres of excellence for your specific research fields.
+SciBite technologies allow you to transform individual documents into semantically enriched scientific data, which can be built into powerful visualizations supporting a wide range of use cases from disease exploration to identification of emerging centres of excellence for your specific research fields.

 Get in touch with us to find out how we can transform your data